The Federal Bar Association Welcomes All Law Students!

 • Judicial Profile Index (archived)

-Networking and Leadership
+Networking and Volunteering

-The FBA is large enough to have an impact on the federal legal profession, but small enough to provide opportunities for networking and leadership.
+The FBA is large enough to have an impact on the federal legal profession, but small enough to provide opportunities for networking and volunteering.
 The FBA is governed by a 15-member, elected, Board of Directors and numerous volunteer members.

 • More than 95 chapters across all federal circuits